 Press the Windows button +R from the keyboard which will help to pop up the ‘run’ dialogue box.

 Scroll down to the list where it mentions “Windows Logs”; click on that and a drop-down menu box is opened.

 From the drop-down box, click on “system” within the menu to track all the recent events.

-Lastly, check each event and one will be able to find out with which driver does the “system_thread_exception_not_handled” error is associated.
+Lastly, check each event and one will be able to find out with which driver the “system_thread_exception_not_handled” error is associated.

-2: Need to update, roll back or reinstall the system drivers
+2: Need to update, roll back, or reinstall the system drivers

 To Update: One needs to go through the driver’s list; right-click on each driver and choose to update them.
-The drivers can be updated include audio devices, display adapters, disk drives, and network adaptors as well.
+The drivers can be updated including audio devices, display adapters, disk drives, and network adaptors as well.
 While clicking on the ‘update option’, the drivers will be updated to their latest versions.

 3: Renaming the Faulty Driver